Maize beer at Cerro Baúl, Souhern Peru (600 - 1000 AD)

 Does the domestication of maize have anything to do with beer?

 Science and archaeology provide some answers.
 Since domesticated maize and human cultivation are interdependent, following the food uses of maize means knowing the reasons for its domestication.
-Massive consumption in the form of carbohydrates can be detected thanks to the proportions of carbohydrate isotopes (14C) and nitrogen isotopes (15N/14N) accumulated in the skeleton: the former are found in plant foods, the latter in meat foods rich in animal proteins.
-Control skeletons exhumed from archaeological sites in Central America, taken at regular intervals over the last 6000 years, were examined.
-To the researchers' surprise, the changes in diet caused by the consumption of maize were not detectable until 2000 years after its actual domestication.
+Massive consumption in the form of carbohydrates can be detected thanks to the proportions of carbohydrate isotopes (12C/δ13C) and nitrogen isotopes (14N/δ15N) accumulated in the skeleton: the former are found in plant foods, the latter in meat foods rich in animal proteins.
+Control skeletons exhumed from archaeological sites in Central America have been analysed.
+They are spread over a period of 6,000 years, covering the periods before, during and after the domestication of the various varieties of maize.
+To the researchers' surprise, changes in diet caused by the consumption of maize were not detectable until 2000 years after its actual domestication (around -3500 in Mexico), i.e. after -1500/-1000 depending on the region.

-This is explained by the exclusive use, for 2000 years, of maize as a fermented drink, and not boiled flours or cooked cakes as one would expect.
-This is because alcoholic fermentation modifies the ratio 12C/14C and would explain the very low value of 14C measured in the contemporary skeletons of the first millennia of the domestication of maize.
-An alternative proposes that the fermentable sap of maize, which was very abundant before grain ripening, was the reason for its domestication rather than the harvesting of ripe grains.
-Here again, the sap ingested has little effect on the supply of 14C for humans.
+This is explained by the exclusive use, for 2000 years, of maize as a fermented drink, and not as boiled flours or cooked cakes as one would expect.
+This is because alcoholic fermentation modifies the ratio 12C/δ13C and would explain the very low value of δ13C measured in the contemporary skeletons of the first millennia of the domestication of maize.
+This value equates to the relative absence of so-called C4 plants such as maize, as measured with the isotope method.
+One explanation for this aberrant absence is that the sweet, fermentable sap of maize, which is very abundant in maize stalks before the kernels ripen, motivated its domestication rather than the harvesting of the ripe grains.
+Once again, the sweet sap ingested had little effect on the δ13C ratio for humans, just like the maize beer (known much latter as chicha).

 In both cases, the production and consumption of fermented beverages would be at the origin of domesticated maize and the food base that would serve the cultural and material development of the great Mesoamerican and Andean civilisations, alongside tubers (potato, cassava, sweet potato) and pulses (beans, peas).